Ayrton Senna: Debut season

 Senna had some health issues during the season.
 Concerned about his low weight, he hired Nuno Cobra to assess his physical condition.
 By the end of the year, Senna had developed Bell's palsy, possibly from a virus.
 One side of his face had become completely paralysed; Sid Watkins gave Senna steroids to preserve the possibility of recovery.

+Painting of a mural of Ayrton Senna in the city of Pilar, Alagoas.